Vasyl Meleshko

-Vasyl Andriyovych Meleshko (Ukrainian: Василь Андрійович Мелешко; Russian: Василий Андреевич Мелешко, Vasiliy Andreevich Meleshko, April 26, 1917 – 1975) was a Ukrainian war criminal who participated in the Khatyn massacre.
+Vasyl Andriyovych Meleshko (Ukrainian: Василь Андрійович Мелешко, April 26, 1917 – 1975) was a Ukrainian war criminal who participated in the Khatyn massacre.

 Biography

 Pre-war years

 Vasyl Meleshko was born in the settlement of Nyzhni Sirohozy, Taurida (now known as the Kherson Region, Ukraine) in 1917.
 He received a secondary school education after which he graduated from an agricultural technical school, specializing in agronomy.
 Beginning in 1938 he served in the Red Army.
 In 1940, he graduated from a course at the Kiev Infantry School, where he attained the rank of lieutenant.
 He was a member of the Komsomol from 1939 on.

 Prisoner of war

 By the beginning of the German invasion of the USSR, he served in the 140th separate machine-gun battalion, where he was a commander of a machine-gun platoon.
 The battalion was based at the Strumyliv Fortified District on the so-called Molotov Line.
 On the very first day of the war Meleshko was taken prisoner near the village of Parkhach, when his battalion was surrounded after the enemy's massive attacks on the Red Army positions.
 He was excluded from army lists as a missing person in September 1941.

 Meleshko was sent to a prisoners of war concentration camp at Hammelburg (Oflag-XIII D).
 He agreed to collaborate with the Germans.

 In the autumn of 1942, after receiving special training in Germany, Meleshko was transferred to Kiev for service in the occupation units.
 He joined the 118th Schutzmannschaft Battalion composed of former Soviet soldiers and Bukovinians.
 Some sources state that along with other members of the unit he took part in executions of Jews in Babi Yar.

 Meleshko received the rank of Zugführer and became the commander of a platoon of the 118th battalion.
 Initially, the unit performed security functions at various sites in Kiev of secondary importance.